mikhail99/PaperAntXGradio/core/proposal_agent_dspy/POCKETFLOW_SYNTAX_PROPOSAL.md

 Adopting PocketFlow-style syntax for the DSPy orchestrator represents a significant improvement in developer experience, code readability, and maintainability.
 The pipeline-style syntax aligns naturally with how developers think about workflows while providing the technical benefits of reduced boilerplate and better IDE support.

-The proposed implementation maintains full backward compatibility while providing a clear migration path.
+By opting for a clean cutover, we avoid the long-term maintenance burden of backward compatibility and ensure the codebase remains simple and focused.
 The visual nature of the new syntax will make complex workflows easier to understand, debug, and maintain, ultimately leading to more robust and efficient AI agent implementations.

 The investment in this syntax improvement will pay dividends in reduced development time, fewer bugs, and improved team productivity as the workflow complexity grows.